Skatteetaten/vagrant-hashistack-template/getting_started_modules.md

 > Extracting variables is a process, so you do not need to extract all dynamic data at once.
 Try to prioritize user needs.

-##### Method 2 - conditional rendering of nomad job
+##### Conditional Rendering of Nomad Job
-You can add a variable in `variables.tf` to define a condition.
+You can add a boolean variable in `variables.tf` to define a condition.
-This variable will be used to control if-statement how to render the nomad job.
+This variable can the be used by the hcl-file to create conditional rendering of the file.

 Example: